jakezatecky/react-dual-listbox/README.md

 }
 ```

+To allow users to re-arrange their selections after moving items to the right, you may also pass in the `showOrderButtons` property.

 ### Restrict Available Options

 Sometimes, it may be desirable to restrict what options are available for selection.
 For example, you may have a control above the dual listbox that allows a user to search for a planet in the solar system.
 Once a planet is selected, you want to restrict the available options to the moons of that planet.
 Use the `available` property in that case.